 Easy ingredient substitutions

-- Feta Cheese: Swap out the feta out for goat cheese or shredded mozzarella.
-I think any cheese would work but these are two of my favorites for this gluten free quiche.
+- Feta Cheese: Swap out the feta for goat cheese or shredded mozzarella.
+I think any cheese would work, but these are two of my favorites for this gluten-free quiche.

 - Baby Bella Mushrooms: You can use any type of mushroom you want.
 I would try swapping the baby bella mushrooms out for white mushrooms or shitakes.

 - Yellow Onion: Use a white onion, a sweet onion, or a red onion instead.

 - Zucchini: If you do not have a zucchini, no worries, just use a yellow summer squash instead or leave it out.

 - Sweet Potato: Substitute sweet potato crust with regular russet potatoes or yellow potatoes.

 - Almond Milk: Use any type of unflavored milk here.
 You can try cashew milk, regular 2% milk, or skim milk.